Pre-Procedure Prep

 Post-Procedure

 • Some operators recommend pressure over biopsy site for 1 hour.
-Patient can lay the right side over a rolled up towel.
+For the position after a liver biopsy, the patient can lay on their right side over a rolled up towel.

 • Close observation of vital signs and symptoms of bleeding for 3-4 hours is absolutely necessary.